Terms and conditions

 If you have any questions about our site or any concerns about material which appears on our site or if you wish to make any use of material on our site other than that as set out in these conditions, please contact email@example.com.

-Please be aware that there will be filming and photography at some events which will be shared on our websites and may be published in official University and College materials.
+There will be filming and photography at some in-person events which will be shared on our websites and may be published in official University and College materials.
 Signage at events will indicate that filming may take place.
 Any guests who do not wish to be filmed or photographed should inform a member of staff on the day.